 First and foremost, a strong source needs to be reliable and recognizable to your readership.
 A source that has a large following is more likely to boost your traffic as well.

 You’ll want your sources to be credible and factual.
-Checking a website’s Domain Authority (DA) on Moz helps to distinguish the credible ones from the not-so-well-known ones.
-The higher the DA, the better it is, after all, they wouldn’t be ranking high if they produce poor quality content.
+Checking a website’s Domain Authority (DA) on Moz helps distinguish credible ones from the not-so-well-known ones.
+The higher the DA, the better it is; after all, they wouldn’t be ranking high if they produce poor quality content.

-Relevance to your brand and your target audience is one of the most important things that you want to consider to qualify a website as a source to aggregate content from.
+Relevance to your brand and your target audience is one of the most important things you want to consider to qualify a website as a source to aggregate content.
 Preferably, you would want it to be functioning in the same industry as yours and targeting topics in your niche.
-It’s hard to reel in an audience that doesn’t provide them value, so you need to provide them with subjects that are custom-made and targeted towards them.
+It’s hard to reel in an audience that doesn’t provide them value, so you need to provide them with custom-made subjects and targeted them.